-509.2.2 Definite Entries
+509.2.3.2 Definite Entries

-At the latest four days before the first Horse Inspection of the Competition the definite entries must be validated through the FEI Online Entry System.
+At least the latest four days before the first Horse Inspection of the Competition the definite entries must reach the Organising Committee be validated through the FEI Online Entry System.

 Each National Federation must choose from its list of nominated entries and confirm up to the maximum of its entitlement of starters.
 These are the Athletes and Horses that will travel to the Competition.